-I am currently a fifth year Ph.D. student at Princeton University, and I am fortunate to be advised by Prof. Sanjeev Arora.
+I am currently a final year Ph.D. student at Princeton University, and I am fortunate to be advised by Prof. Sanjeev Arora.
+I was a research intern at AI Frontier, MSR, where I was fortunate to work with Dimitris Papailiopoulos.

-I completed my undergraduate at Andrew Chi-Chih Yao’s CS pilot class at Tsinghua University, where I am advised by Prof. Wei Chen.
-Previously, I am also a reserach intern at Microsoft Research Asia Theory group and my mentor is Prof. Wei Chen.
+I completed my undergraduate at Andrew Chi-Chih Yao’s CS pilot class at Tsinghua University, where I was advised by Prof. Wei Chen.
+Previously, I was also a reserach intern at Microsoft Research Asia Theory group metored by Prof. Wei Chen.
 In my junior year, I also visited Duke University where I had a great time working with Prof. Rong Ge.

 Research Interests